Copyright 2022 - 2025 The PyMC Labs Developers

 # Add coefficient for measurement std

-print_row(max_label_length, "sigma", unit_sigma, round_to)
+print_row(max_label_length, "y_hat_sigma", unit_sigma, round_to)

 print("Model coefficients:")